Khan/render-gateway/.github/ISSUE_TEMPLATE/feature_request.md

 ## Summary

+⚠️ **We are not currently accepting externally raised feature requests**

 - Add a clear and concise description of what problem feature addresses.
 Ex.
 I'm always frustrated when [...]

 ## Description